Arn Anderson: The Four Horsemen reunion (1995–1997)

-Semi-retirement (1997–2001)
+Semi-retirement (1997–2002)

 On the August 25, 1997, episode of Monday Nitro, Anderson formally announced his retirement from the ring.
 While standing in the ring, surrounded by Ric Flair and newest Horsemen members Steve McMichael and Benoit, Anderson declared that his last official act as the "Enforcer" for the Four Horsemen was to offer his "spot" in the group to Curt Hennig, as he was forced to retire due to extensive neck and upper back injuries.
 He worked a couple tag matches afterward, including teaming with David Flair on an episode of WCW Thunder, but his physical involvement was extremely limited in those bouts.

 On the September 14, 1998, edition of Nitro, alongside Steve McMichael, Dean Malenko, and Chris Benoit, Anderson ceremoniously reintroduced Ric Flair to WCW after his 12-month hiatus.
 In doing so, they reformed the Horsemen who then feuded with WCW President Eric Bischoff.
 Flair won the presidency of WCW from Bischoff on the December 28, 1998, episode of Nitro followed by winning the WCW World Heavyweight Championship at Uncensored 1999 and turn heel in the process.
 Anderson remained Flair's right-hand man during this time as he attempted to keep Flair's delusional hunger for power at bay.

 In 2000, Anderson was a member of the short-lived Old Age Outlaws.
 Led by Terry Funk, the group of veteran wrestlers battled the revived New World Order.
-On May 9, Anderson wrestled in two matches losing to David Flair and a week later teaming with Ric to defeat David Flair and Crowbar.
+On May 9, Anderson wrestled and lost to David Flair and a week later teamed with Ric Flair to defeat David Flair and Crowbar.

-WCW was purchased by the World Wrestling Federation in 2001, ending Anderson's tenure there.
+WCW was purchased by the World Wrestling Federation (WWF) in early 2001, ending Anderson's tenure there.
+He later made his return to the WWF.